 But I fail every dang time - crushing my inner organizational self.

-I can’t find it – don’t remember where I saved it – is it in photos or email or text?
-It’s crazy making!
-If I’m traveling with my husband, things get a teeny bit tense if he starts with the “oh for fox sake!” while I’m frantically searching.
+I can’t find it - don’t remember where I saved it - is it in photos or email or text?
+It’s crazy-making!
+If I’m traveling with my husband, things get a teeny bit tense when he starts with the “oh for fox sake!” while I’m frantically searching.
 By the time I find the confirmation number, I’m completely stressed.
 Hate it!

 I finally started to wonder if there’s an App for that?
-And – Yes!
-There IS an App for this!
-Multiple travel Apps.
+And - Yes!
+There IS an App!
+In fact - there are multiple travel Apps.

 I present to you a list of all the apps and ways I’ve discovered to organize those lists of travel logistics details at your fingertips.
 I hope they transform your travel experience as much as they have mine.